 How to Protect Your Business Before You Get Married

 In this episode, we’re talking to Dave Joley from Arnold Terrill Anzini, P.C. about prenuptial agreements.
-We take a high-level view of what you can do before you get married to protect the business that you’ve worked hard to set up.
+You’ve worked hard to set up your business.
+We take a high-level view of what you can do to protect your business before you get married.

 Dave has been in practice for about 12 years and has a broad focus, representing clients in multi-disciplines such as criminal matters, business matters, and divorce.
 He considers himself more of a litigator than anything else because he practices quite a bit in court.
 If an issue is destined for the courts, he is the go-to attorney.